saleor/saleor-docs/docs/dashboard/catalog/products.md

 > **Example**
 >
-> There are five boxes of shoes.
+> There are five boxes of shoes in your store.
 Three of them have already been sold to customers but were not yet dispatched for shipment.
 The stock record is as follows:
 > * Quantity is 5
 > * Quantity allocated is 3
 > * Quantity available is 2